-- (1) It is good practice for proxy advisory firms to properly manage their communications with clients, market participants, the media and the public to foster understanding of the activities of proxy advisory firms. - (2) When issuing its vote recommendations, we expect proxy advisory firms to also communicate all of the following information to their clients in their reports: - (a) any actual or potential conflicts of interest arising from the vote recommendations; - (b) the approach or methodologies used, the factors considered and the weight of these factors in determining the vote recommendations; - (c) the identification of the information that is factual and the information that comes from analytical models and assumptions, and their reasons for the vote recommendations; - (d) a description of the extent to which proxy voting guidelines are used or applied when preparing vote recommendations and the reasons for any deviation from the proxy voting guidelines; - (e) where applicable, the nature and outcome of any dialogue or contact with an issuer in the preparation of the vote recommendations; - (f) any known or potential limitations or conditions in the research and analysis used to prepare the vote recommendations; - (g) a statement that the vote recommendations and the underlying research and analysis are intended solely as guidance to assist the clients in their decision making process. - (3) We expect proxy advisory firms to post or describe on their website their policies and procedures regarding dialogue or contact with issuers when they prepare vote recommendations, including whether they provide drafts of reports to the issuers for review and comment before sending the final reports to their clients. - (4) We expect proxy advisory firms to correct any factual error or inaccuracy found in a report and to duly inform their clients in a timely manner.
+(1) It is good practice for proxy advisory firms to properly manage their communications with clients, market participants, other stakeholders, the media and the public to foster understanding of the activities of proxy advisory firms.

+(2) When issuing their vote recommendations, we expect proxy advisory firms to communicate the following information to their clients in their reports:

+- (a) how the relevant approaches or methodologies were used or applied in determining the vote recommendations; - (b) the sources of information used in preparing the vote recommendations; - (c) a description of the extent to which proxy voting guidelines were used or applied when preparing vote recommendations and the reasons for any deviation from the proxy voting guidelines; - (d) where applicable, the nature and outcome of dialogue or contact with the issuer, shareholder proponents or other stakeholders in the preparation of the vote recommendations;

+- (e) the limitations or conditions in the research and analysis used to prepare the vote recommendations; - (f) a statement that the vote recommendations and the underlying research and analysis are intended solely as guidance to assist the clients in their decision making process.

+(3) We expect proxy advisory firms to post or describe on their websites their policies and procedures regarding dialogue or contact with issuers, shareholder proponents and other stakeholders when they prepare vote recommendations, including whether they provide drafts of reports to issuers for review and comment before sending the final reports to their clients.

+(4) We expect proxy advisory firms to correct any factual errors or inaccuracies found in a report and to duly inform their clients in a timely manner.
 We also encourage proxy advisory firms to duly inform their clients of any report updates or revisions to reflect new publicly available information about an issuer in a timely manner.

-- (5) We encourage proxy advisory firms to establish, maintain and apply written policies and procedures governing their communications with clients, market participants, the media and the public, including in relation to the preparation or release of any vote recommendation. - (6) We encourage proxy advisory firms to establish a contact person to manage communications with clients, market participants, the media and the public, including any questions, concerns or complaints that the proxy advisory firm may receive. - (7) Where possible and without compromising the proprietary or commercially sensitive nature of information, we expect proxy advisory firms to post or describe on their website their policies and procedures governing their communications, including any related amendments.
+(5) We encourage proxy advisory firms to establish, maintain and apply written policies and procedures governing their communications with clients, market participants, other stakeholders, the media and the public, including in relation to the preparation or release of any vote recommendation.

+(6) We encourage proxy advisory firms to establish a contact person to manage communications with clients, market participants, other stakeholders, the media and the public, including any questions, concerns or complaints that the proxy advisory firm may receive.

+(7) Where possible and without compromising the proprietary or commercially sensitive nature of such information, we expect proxy advisory firms to post or describe on their websites their policies and procedures governing their communications, including any related amendments.